ropellad/LDD3-Notes/Chapter_3_Char_Drivers.md

 ### readv and writev

 These are the vector versions of the read and write calls.
 If your driver does not supply methods to handle the vector operations, readv and writev are implemented with multiple calls to your read and write methods.
-In many situations, however, greater efficiency is acheived by implementing readv and writev directly.
+In many situations, however, greater efficiency is achieved by implementing readv and writev directly.

 Prototypes for each: